Work Accident Lawyers You Can Trust

 - Slip, trip and fall accidents: Greasy or wet floors, loose rugs and items or debris left on the ground or floor can all cause serious slip and fall accidents.

 - Falling objects.
-Workers are often hurt by tools, materials and other items that may be dropped from above on a construction site.
+Workers are often hurt by tools, materials and other items that may be dropped from above in a construction accident.
 In warehouse and retail work, items falling from shelves may cause serious head injuries or traumatic brain injury.

 - Scaffolding and ladder accidents.
 Falling from a ladder or collapsed scaffolding can lead to life-changing injuries.